 Privacy by Design

-• This is another aspect that the eLearning system must cover to comply with GDRP regulations.
-According to Article 23 of this legislation, controllers must store and use data they only require to complete their tasks.
-Accordingly, they must minimize the accumulation of data and control access to personal information.
+- This is another requirement that eLearning systems must meet to comply with GDPR regulations.
+Article 23 of the legislation states that controllers should only store and use the data necessary for completing their tasks.
+They must also minimize data accumulation and control access to personal information.

 What is personals data